scottlackey/flask/README.md

-#code for an adafruit flora with 24 led ring
+#code for an adafruit gemma with an 18 led ring
-creates a glowing flask
+# Could also work with a flora or trinket, just change the PIN